Gigaspaces/xap-docs/site/content/xap121adm/benchmarking-intro.markdown

 # Results

-The different benchmarks results can be found on the [benchmarks page](http://www.gigaspaces.com/benchmarks).
-We  update these from time to time and post new benchmarks results on [our benchmark blog](http://blog.gigaspaces.com/category/benchmarks).
+The different benchmarks results can be found on the {{%exurl "benchmarks page" "http://www.gigaspaces.com/benchmarks"%}}.
+We  update these from time to time and post new benchmarks results on {{%exurl "our benchmark blog" "http://blog.gigaspaces.com/category/benchmarks"%}}.

 # Tools